 You could visit the Temecula Valley Museum, where you can view antique agricultural equipment.
 Or you can simply wander around the old buildings—they are from the era of the Gold Rush.
 Temecula used to be on the pioneer trail, so you’ll find many antique shops and paraphernalia.

-You can also select to go to some of the music clubs such as the Temecula Stampede—the largest country and western music venue of the West coast.
+You can also select to go to some of the music clubs such as the Temecula Stampede—the largest country and western music venue on the West Coast.
 Or you can opt for the unique shops, which often sell fresh, locally-made produce from the region.

 You can, of course, choose the nature reserves, hiking trails and lakes for your meanderings.
 There are plenty nearby.